January, the I.BMX.F. - Florida, USA

 6th 700 FF 12th 150 F

-April 23/24th.
-The 2nd.
+April 23rd. - 24th., the 2nd.
 Vredestein EuroCross Doetinchem - Holland, this event also included the European Championship Superclass round 1.

-May 14/15th.
-International Norgent le Roi - France EC2
+May 14th. - 15th.
+International BMX race at Norgent le Roi - France, EC2

 Final standings 1994 European Championship: